surf-visualization/paraview-course/docs/further-information.md

 ## Official resources

 The official [ParaView User Guide](https://docs.paraview.org/en/latest/UsersGuide/index.html) is quite good and contain lots of detailed information on data analysis and visualization with ParaView.
+The section in the User Guide on the ParaView [data model](https://docs.paraview.org/en/latest/UsersGuide/understandingData.html#vtk-data-model) can be especially relevant to understand how filters operate, and how to represent different types of datasets within this model.

 The [ParaView Reference Manual](https://docs.paraview.org/en/latest/ReferenceManual/index.html) has more information on UI components and Python scripting.

-The section on the ParaView [data model](https://docs.paraview.org/en/latest/UsersGuide/understandingData.html#vtk-data-model) can be especially relevant to understand how filters operate, and how to represent different types of datasets within this model.

 There's also a whole set of official [tutorials](https://docs.paraview.org/en/latest/Tutorials/index.html), from basic UI elements and tasks, to more advanced data analysis, animations, Python scripting and much more.

-For asking questions, and as a knowledge-base, there is the ParaView [Discourse forum](https://discourse.paraview.org).
+For asking questions, as well as a knowledge-base to search, there is the ParaView [Discourse forum](https://discourse.paraview.org).
 Many ParaView developers are active on the forum, helping users with questions or problems.

 ## Interface guide